Use the Symposium on Apps Submission Form to submit your proposal before the submission deadline (7 June 2012, 23:59 UTC/GMT).

-Please ensure your proposal is relevant to the goals and subject matter of the Symposium on Apps.
+Please ensure that your proposal is relevant to the goals and subject matter of the Symposium on Apps.
 In particular, your proposal should have a well-defined educational goal and identify a specific set of skills or knowledge that you aim to communicate.
-If your proposal does not fulfill the criteria outlined by this Symposium on Apps, it might be referred to another program offered by either SIGGRAPH or SIGGRAPH Asia 2011.
+If your proposal does not fulfill the criteria outlined by the Symposium on Apps, it might be referred to another program offered by either SIGGRAPH or SIGGRAPH Asia 2012.

 It is extremely important that you fill out the Online Submission Form as completely as possible.
 Since your proposal is judged on the items you submit in the online form, it is in your best interest to provide as much relevant information as you can.

-Proposals include several sections; to review the complete list of requirements of the Online Submission Form, please see the Frequently Asked Questions section below.
+Proposals include several sections; to review the complete list of requirements of the Online Submission Form, please see the FAQs.

 Submission and Authorization Agreement